Sunlit Ibiza beach in April with clear skies and calm waves

 6. Run the Ibiza Marathon

-If you’re looking for something active, the Ibiza Marathon on April 13 offers an unforgettable experience.
-Picture running through scenic landscapes, from Ibiza Town’s historic streets to the coastal beauty of Santa Eulalia, with the route bathed in the golden hues of a spring sunset.
+If you’re looking for something active, the Ibiza Marathon offers an unforgettable experience.
+Picture running through scenic landscapes, from Ibiza Town’s historic streets to the coastal beauty of Santa Eulaliai, with the route through the middle of the island and finish on the boulevard.

-It’s not just for seasoned athletes—there are options for all fitness levels, including a 22 km race and a more leisurely 12 km run.
-Spectators are in for a treat too, with vibrant cheering zones and a celebratory atmosphere at the finish line.
-Even if you’re not running, the energy of the event is infectious and a great way to spend a spring day on the island.
+It’s not just for seasoned athletes since there are options for all fitness levels, including a 22 km race and a more leisurely 12 km run.
+Well leisure, it’s still 12 km but you get the idea… Spectators are in for a treat too, with cheering zones and a celebratory atmosphere at the finish line.
+Even if you’re not running, the energy of the event is infectious and the marathon on Ibiza is getting more popular, and not without reason.

 7. Celebrate Club Openings